 - 2 teaspoons poultry seasoning

 - 1 quart (32 ounces) plus 1 (14-ounce) can chicken broth

-- Divide mixture evenly into two (8 x 8 inch) pans sprayed with non-stick spray.
+Divide mixture evenly into 2 (8 x 8-inch) pans sprayed with nonstick spray.

-- Bake uncovered for 1 hour until lightly brown on the top.
+Bake uncovered for 1 hour until lightly brown and crisped on the top.
+Serve.

 - The recipe may be doubled and baked in 2 (9 x 13-inch) pans.

 - Any dressing is best when it's made with stale bread products.
 Biscuits and cornbread that are a day or two old should work well.
 If your bread isn't stale enough, cut the cornbread into chunks, split the biscuits, and toast them in a low-temperature oven, just until dried out.

 - Grate the biscuits and cornbread in a food processor until coarsely ground or use the largest holes on your hand grater.